bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 This option in the config file is optional:

-treat_download_errors_as_warnings
+fail_on_download_error
-   This parameter can be set to True to keep a job running if for some reason a file cannot be downloaded from a bucket because it is either deleted or moved to another space during download.
-The default for this value is False.
+   This parameter is by default False to keep a job running if for some reason a file cannot be downloaded from a bucket because it is either deleted or moved to another space during download.
+In this case a Job will be marked with warnings as this is the default of Bareos.
+   It is recommended not to change this option.

 .. _PerconaXtrabackupPlugin: